 All artworks on House of Prints will only be available one at any time – no matter the edition number or the overall availability.
 One of the key conditions of submitting a piece of work to House of Prints is that you have immediate access (within your suggested date of dispatching) to at least one piece in the edition.

 We will also check stock with you bi-monthly or when a piece of work is sold – whichever is more frequent.
 However, artists are required to inform us as soon as possible when an edition is completely out of stock.

 In rare cases when we are unable to fulfil an order, due to artist failing to inform us that the work is out of stock, we will need to review our relationship with the artist.

 How does the sales process work?

-When we receive an order of your work, and the customer has paid in full, we will notify you about the sale, and send you the 50% of your part of the payment.
+When we receive an order of your work, and the customer has paid in full, we will notify you about the sale, and you will be paid once the print is on its way to the customer.

 Would you offer discounts to customers?

 We value your work and we also try our best to ensure that your works are priced appropriately, so we won’t normally be offering discount or special prices.